 The first year consists of 4 chapters that turn with the seasons change.
-On March 20, the Ljubljana’s Old Power Station will host the opening of the first chapter, which will focus on observation as the central method for reconceptualising the relationship with the environment.
+On March 20, the Ljubljana’s Old Power Station we hosted the opening of the first chapter, which was focused on observation as the central method for reconceptualising the relationship with the environment.

 »We have lost the habit of noticing through our own observations of the world in addition to conversations with human interlocutors (Mathews 2018).
 The Anthropocene is a wakeup call urging us to reinvent observational, analytical attention to intertwined human-and-nonhuman histories.« (Tsing, A. L., Mathews, A. S., & Bubandt, N. (2019).
 Patchy Anthropocene: Landscape Structure, Multispecies History, and the Retooling of Anthropology: An Introduction to Supplement 20, S188)

 TO HOST THE LANDSCAPE, performative walk, 23rd September 2022

 - Production: Bunker, Ljubljana